questdb/documentation/reference/function/json.md

 ### Migrating JSON fields to columns

-JSON offers an opportunity to capture a wide range of details early in the design process of a solution (while it is yet unclear which fields may be most valuable), to then modify the database schema later to extract more frequently accessed fields as first-class columns.
+JSON offers an opportunity to capture a wide range of details early in a solution's design process.
+During early stages, it may not be clear which fields will provide the most value.
+Once known, you can then modify the database schema to extract these fields into first-class columns.

 Extending the previous example, we can add `price` and `quantity` columns to the pre-existing `trades` table as so: